bayyangjie/Data-Warehouse-Project/README.md

 Create a data warehouse using MS SQL server to consolidate the sales data for reporting and decision-making.

 ### Specifications
-Data Sources: The source data is imported in the form of CSV files from the ERP and CRM systems.
+Data Sources: The source data pertains to ERP and CRM information and is imported in CSV file format.

 Data quality: The imported data undergoes data cleaning to ensure accuracy of analysis